AlbertoSinigaglia/canvas-animations/README.md

 PS: the code is not optimized in any way, at the same moment that it start working, i haven't worked on it anymore, sorry <3

 ## 10Print
-Simple animation spawning some slashes, changing randomically the direction ("\", "/").
+Simple animation which spawns some slashes, changing randomically the direction ("\", "/").
 You can change the number of the shashes by changing this line.
 ```javascript
 var nSlash=70;
 ```